djrowe1/MediaTrackerr/README.md

+4/06/22 - Daniel has enhanced both the performance and appearance of our library view list along with the addition of a book search filter feature that will users search a quickly find a book within their existing inventory, this feature will be especially helpful when the list becomes long.

+4/05/22 - Emily has added new functionality to our with the addition delete buttons for a user's books in their library view.

+4/05/22 - Sijia and Jada pushed a much more refined and polished front-end for our app.
+The navi bar has been enhanced and our UI theme looks great!

 4/04/22 - Our login bug issue has been resolved... :) The user's token was not always being stored in the browser's local storage because 'unwanted' events were taking place during the "onSubmit" function execution.
 Implementing the e.preventDefault() function in our log-in code resolved the issue.
 See this resource for a full explanation of how preventDefault() works with our code: https://sebhastian.com/react-preventdefault/

 - Dave